First of all, a few practice GMAT Critical Reasoning questions of this particular genre.

 - (C) Traffic tends to be more congested around towns and cities.

 - (D) Drivers are equally likely to obey the speed limit whether driving past a town with or without tall buildings.

 - (E) Highway police officers are more densely located close to towns and cities, and therefore most citations for speeding are issued in these locations.

 2) Bottom trawling is a type of deep-sea fishing that involves dragging a large net along the bottom of the ocean, and it results in catching and killing many unintended species, some of which are endangered.
 Environmental advocates, concerned for these endangered marine species, have recommended that commercial fishers use a new set of nets, each designed specifically for the size and shape and pheromones (chemical attractors) of an individual marine species targeted by the commercial fishers.
 Environmentalists hope use of these new nets will protect the endangered marine species without interrupting commercial deep-sea fishing.

-(C) Most of the newly design nets are not significantly more expensive than a typical bottom trawling system.
+- (C) Most of the newly designed nets are not significantly more expensive than a typical bottom trawling system.

 3) Baseball Analyst: Since the 2000 season, the average number of strikeouts per player has dramatically increased in Major League Baseball.
 The 2011 and 2012 seasons have the highest averages on record.
 Some writers have argue that batters, trying to hit homeruns at the same elevated rate at which they were hit in the “steroid” era, are taking increasingly larger swings, making them that much more vulnerable to striking out.
 But the real reason is enhanced video review.
 Pitchers are not necessarily any more talented than in the past, but they all watch video on each and every batter, studying his unique weaknesses, and, well-informed, are better able to exploit those weaknesses in game situations, even weaknesses of those batters with more compact swings.